Dwape/domotics/README.md

 ### Flask app

 Back end of the application.
 Uses pipenv to manage dependencies.

+Note that pipenv is configured to run Python 3.5

 **Installing pipenv**